vafekt/obsidian/Full stack developer/Using Git and GitHub.md

 git push -u (origin) (master): pushing code to the repository on the Internet
 gitk: shows the graphical result git pull: when you have changes in remote repository but still do not update in the local repository.
-It is used to have update. git fetch: transfers any changes from remote repository to the local one.
+It is used to have update. git request-pull: to create a summary of changes for upstream to pull git fetch: transfers any changes from remote repository to the local one.
 ![[Pasted image 20231207225106.png]]
 "origin" word means the shorthand for the remote repository's URL